trpc-group/trpc-cpp/docs/en/custom_logging.md

   }  // namespace trpc::custom_remote_logging
   ```

-In this example, the CustomProvider class inherits from the trpc::config::Provider interface and implements the Name(), Read(), and Watch() methods.
-Developers can modify this example according to their actual needs to support custom data sources.
+In this example, the `CustomRemoteLogging` class inherits from the `trpc::Logging` interface and implements the `LoggerName`, `Log` methods.
+Developers can modify this example according to their actual needs to support custom remote logger.

 ## Register Custom Remote Logging Plugin

 After creating the custom remote logging plugin, you need to register it with the trpc::DefaultLog plugin.
 You can modify the Init() function to register the custom remote logging plugin with trpc::DefaultLog:

-- custom_remote_logging_api.cc
+- **custom_remote_logging_api.cc**

   ```cpp
   #include "trpc/common/trpc_plugin.h"